 Improving health and nutrition in Myanmar

 PATH is committed to contributing to this health care transformation through strategic partnerships with the government, international and local nongovernmental organizations, and the private sector.
-In 2013, we signed a memorandum of understanding with the Myanmar Ministry of Health.
-Our unique contribution is our experience in introducing new technologies appropriate for low-resource environments and our deep expertise on a range of public health threats.
+Active in the country since 2013, PATH brings decades of experience in health innovation to strengthen health systems and services in Myanmar.
+Our unique contribution is our experience in introducing new technologies appropriate for low-resource environments, bridging the gap between the public and private sectors, and our expertise on a range of public health threats.

 Our growing portfolio focuses on the following efforts:

 - Nutrition: addressing micronutrient deficiencies through the introduction of fortified rice in Myanmar, improving access to a nutritious staple food for all

 - Vaccines and immunization: supporting Myanmar to increase capacity to respond to current threats and possible pandemics, such as Japanese encephalitis